f0955710119/questions/README.md

 ```

 ### 12. How to handle form elements in React?
-* Depending on Validation UI
 * Consider where the data from the form will be used
 * useState() or useReducer() to handle a bunch of infomation
+* Depending on complexity of doing validation of UI (when to give feedback to users)

-## Foreword For STYLish
+## Foreword For STYLiSH
 When it comes to reading others' React scripts, I will destructe it with three steps.
-1. Check the props, states, or even hooks to get a taste of where data comes
+1. **Check the props, states, or even hooks to get a taste of where data comes**
 With this step, I can have a basic concept of what will be affected if I change data when manipulatimg this component.

-2. Draft the flow of life cycle
+2. **Draft the flow of life cycle**
 It's important to figure out the life cylce of a component since we have to display different UI in different stages.
 Though it's a not easy to define stages of life cycle when using functional component, useEffect() still enables us to do so.

-3. Check JSX and events that will have side effect or change state
+3. **Check JSX and events that will have side effect or change state**

 ### 13. How to handle cart items in React?
-* index is the controller to decide the content of latest array
+* Index is the controller to decide the content of latest array
+* Two-way binding data and how it affects ReactDOM to re-render

 ### 14. How to handle product variants in React?
+* Different between React Element and Components ( when to create a customed component)
+* Sequence of first-rendering component, hooks, re-rendering